Primes as sums of Fibonacci numbers: Proofs

-The following modified version of van der Corput's inequality will be an essential tool in our proof.
-Lemma~17 of~\cite{MR2009} is not sufficient for our needs --- this is due to the non-periodicity of Zeckendorf digits, and we need to admit more general sets of shifts than just the set $\{kr:\lvert r\rvert<R\}$ appearing in~\cite{MR2009}.
-We also note that in~\cite[Lemma~5]{RS2001} another generalization is presented.
-This generalization is related to Proposition~\ref{prp_vdC_generalized} below, but goes in a slightly different direction.
+The modified version of van der Corput's inequality that we will present in Proposition~\ref{prp_vdC_generalized} below will be an essential tool in our proof.
+Lemme~17 of~\cite{MR2009} is not sufficient for our needs --- this is due to the non-periodicity of Zeckendorf digits, and we need to admit more general sets of shifts than just the set $\{kr:\lvert r\rvert<R\}$ appearing in~\cite{MR2009}.
+Another generalization of van der Corput exists in the literature: Lemme~5 in the paper~\cite{RS2001} by Rivat and Sargos on the Piatetski-Shapiro prime number theorem.
+This generalization is similar in spirit to Proposition~\ref{prp_vdC_generalized} below.
+It admits an arbitrary sequence $(x_1,\ldots,x_M)$ of reals as parameters, but it seems to go in a slightly different direction.
+In particular, we suspect that Proposition~\ref{prp_vdC_generalized} does not simply follow by choosing real numbers $x_1,\ldots,x_M$ in that result.

-Although the (short) proof of the following proposition is practically the same as for~\cite[Lemma~17]{MR2009}, the statement appears to be new. \begin{proposition}[Generalized van der Corput inequality] Let $I$ be a finite interval in $\mathbb Z$ containing $M$ integers and $x_m\in\mathbb C$ for $m\in I$.
+Although the (short) proof of the following proposition is practically the same as for~\cite[Lemme~17]{MR2009}, the statement appears to be new. \begin{proposition}[Generalized van der Corput inequality] Let $I$ be a finite interval in $\mathbb Z$ containing $M$ integers and $x_m\in\mathbb C$ for $m\in I$.
 Assume that $K\subset \mathbb N$ is a finite nonempty set.
 Then

 \end{proposition} \begin{proof} For convenience, we set $x_m=0$ for $m\not\in I$.
 Moreover, let $A=\min I-\max K$ and $B=\max I-\min K$.
 Then by Cauchy--Schwarz

 and

 A change of variables $m\mapsto m'-k_2$ yields the claim. \end{proof}